 Mr. Gregson represents clients in sophisticated financing transactions across a variety of industries, including technology, telecommunications, real estate, industrials, healthcare, apparel and consumer products.

 Mr. Gregson has been recognized for Banking & Finance by Chambers USA since 2012, with sources describing him as “draw[ing] particular praise for work on private equity funds and acquisition financing.”
-He was also recently named a “Rising Star” in Banking & Finance by IFLR1000 2016 and 2017.
+He was also recently named a “Rising Star” in Banking & Finance by IFLR1000 since 2016.

 Notable Recent Experience: